johnmatter/johnmatter.github.io/_portfolio/02_color-transparency.md

 electrons that knocked the protons out.
 [The results](https://arxiv.org/abs/2011.00703) of our measurements (below) do not show a rise in transparency.
-They're consistent with the prediction fo the typical Glauber multiple scattering model.
+They're consistent with the prediction of the traditional Glauber multiple scattering model.
 If color transparency exists in this scattering process, it apparently doesn't "turn on" until an energy scale above what we are currently able to study